 Can I sponsor DutchSFCommunity?

-A kind corporate donor pays the running costs of our website on the condition of anonymity, to avoid conflicts of interest within the Dutch community; all editorial staff are volunteers.
-That said, our User Group leaders regularly look for contributors and/or sponsors for their events, so please (please) do contact them for details of other ways to contribute to the community.
+All our individual Groups regularly look for contributors and/or sponsors for their events, so please (please) do contact them for details of other ways to contribute to the community.

 Want to borrow or copy content?

 If you like what we’ve done and want to borrow or copy the content or technical aspects of this website just contact us, as we are keen to help the wider community, and we’ll do all we can to help. #Ohana